reececonard/Data-Science-Projects/README.md

 # Data Science Projects
-Repo of data science projects.
+Collection of data science projects showcasing a range of techniques including descriptive and predictive analytics, machine learning models, and generative AI applications.